Before praying, we need to clear and direct our thoughts. But we should also prepare our hearts. Which emotions are conducive to prayer?

 Avoiding sorrow and idleness, refraining from laughter, conversation, frivolity, and idle chatter — these are all negative guidelines.
 Is there also a positive preparation for prayer?

-The Sages mentioned one emotion as a positive preparation for prayer: “the joy of performing a mitzvah.”
-While a mitzvah is an external deed performed for others, the joy in its performance is an internal emotion.
-It is a feeling of accomplishment as the soul rejoices in the goodness of its path.
-This feeling of completeness, the harmonious balance between our external and internal worlds, is uniquely suitable for prayer.
+The Sages mentioned one emotion as a positive preparation: “the joy of performing a mitzvah.”
+While a mitzvah is a physical act, typically performed for others, the joy we feel in its performance is an internal emotion.
+It is a wonderful feeling of pride and accomplishment, as the soul rejoices in the correctness of its path.
+This feeling of completeness, the harmonious balance between our external and internal worlds, is uniquely suitable to ready ourselves for prayer.